 Because patients have different healthcare needs, they need to be "stratified" by risk and allotted different payment amounts according to their likely healthcare utilization.
 For example, patients might be stratified by age, diagnosis, lifestyle, medical history, and behavior.
 Data analytics, along with interoperability and data sharing between providers, is needed for this to be done well and accurately.

 Technology is also critical for tracking, benchmarking, and reporting patient outcomes.
 Without that data, providers won't be able to show payers how well they're providing care and allocating resources, among other important measures.

 5. Value-based care and value-based payment are already in action

-Although 39.3% of payments in 2020 were traditional, the rest were linked to quality in some way, according to the most recent survey from the Health Care Payment Learning & Action Network.
+In 2021, 60% of healthcare payments were tied to value and quality in some way, according to the Health Care Payment Learning & Action Network.

 There's also evidence of these value-based programs' effectiveness: